tlevine/axis-ticks/readme.md

           ‘par("lab")’.
 It affects the default behaviour of subsequent calls to ‘axis’ for sides 1 or 3.

-It looks like same algorithm as the one I happened to write.
+That sounds like same algorithm as the one I happened to write.

 I don't know where this `iC` comes from, but I think this is the important bit of the code: First, make sure `axp` is ordered properly.
 Then separate the order